aicell-lab/ddls-course/content/course/ddls-2024/module-2/lab.md

 ## Submission Deadline

 You should submit your work by the end of the computer lab session.
-If you cannot finish it, you can submit it within 24 hours after the lab session ends.
+But if you want to spend more time, you can submit it within 24 hours after the lab session ends.

 If you cannot attend the lab session, you will need to get an approval and also submit your work within 24 hours after the lab session ends.